Dylan-Brandt34/Dylan-Brandt34.github.io/projects/sudoku.md

 ### ---------------- Put draft photos here -------------------- ###
-{% include image.html image="projects/sudoku/more refine sudo code .png" %}
+{% image="projects/sudoku/more refine sudo code .png" %}
 {% include image.html url="http://www.gratisography.com" image="projects/sudoku/Rough draw up of Sudoku plan.png" %}

 These documents helped me find a starting point with my program and that was to first get the soduku puzzle stored in a way for the program to solve the puzzle. *It should be noted that although there is **alot** of sources online regarding how to build this program, I decided it would be in my best interest to design and build this program myself and then go about optimizing the project*.